 Michel Seuphor, Piet Mondrian, Sa Vie, son Oeuvre, 1956

-Interpenetrating lines and square, infinite and finite
+Interpenetrating lines and square; infinite and finite

-If we, however, consider in Fig. 12 all the area of space between the two horizontal lines, we realize that it combines with the two vertical sides of the canvas to form a new shape tending toward an area of square proportions; a square with a vertical line running through it.
+If we, however, consider in Fig. 12 all the area of space between the two horizontal lines, we realize that it combines with the two vertical sides of the canvas to form a new shape tending toward an area of approximate square proportions; a square with a vertical line running through it.
 The same thing is to be seen in some later works (Fig. 13 and 14):

 There is a vertical line running through the square in these new compositions.